Arup3201/techlearn/database/sqlite/README.md

 Now I hope you have understood the flow of how I am writing the code and maintaining them between files.

+## SQLite compiler and virtual machine

+The main part of the sqlite frontend is the compiler that converts the sql statement into the internal representation supported to do the database work.

+We will simplify the 2 parts - SQL Command Processor and Virtual Machine.
+SQL command processor has 3 main parts - tokenizer, parser and code generator.
+We will not use any complexity for the command processor.
+Our command processor for now will just understand "meta" commands and `insert` and `select` commands. "meta" commands are commands that are not considered part sql like `.exit`, `.tables` etc. Any command out of them will be unrecognized.

+We will break the command processor into 2 parts - one for meta commands and other for sql statements.

+"meta" commands are commands that are not considered part sql like `.exit`, `.tables` etc.

 Let's write the function that takes care of the meta commands (e.g. `.exit`, `.tables` etc).

 ```c